nicnocquee/simple-i18n-next/readme.md

 }
 ```

-and a `locales/de/messages.json` file that contains the following content:
+and a `locales/de/messages.json` file that contains the following German content:

 ```json:locales/de/messages.json
 {